 Firstly, it may prove useful to understand if your dog is food motivated or not.
 Does he immediately charge when he hears a tasty pack crinkle open?
 Does he get excited seeing you offer out a delicious bite?
 If so, great!

 This article is for those of us who haven’t had as much luck persuading our furry friends with snacks.
-However, if your puppy is more motivated with praise or physical touch, you may be curious to learn how to train a dog that doesn’t like treats.
+However, if your puppy is more motivated by praise or physical touch, you may be curious to learn how to train a dog that doesn’t like treats.

 Perhaps you do indeed have a food-motivated dog.
 However, he is quite picky with the motivators.
 As we know, a dog’s sense of smell is superior.
 The ratio is about 50 scent receptors to only 1 of ours.